llvm/llvm-project/clang/docs/WarningSuppressionMappings.rst

 files based on the globs.
 These entities look like ``src:*/my/dir/*``.
 Users can also use the ``emit`` category to exclude a subdirectory from suppression.
-Source files are matched against these globs either as paths relative to the current working directory, or as absolute paths.
+Source files are matched against these globs either:

+- as paths relative to the current working directory
+- as absolute paths.

 When a source file matches multiple globs in a section, the longest one takes precedence.